Skip to content

 #8 – Do I need to print and send copies of my book to Amazon for distribution?

 You can, but you don’t have to.
-There are several ways to sell your book on Amazon:
+There are several ways to sell on Amazon:

-4. Go with POD – POD stands for Print on Demand, which means that books aren’t printed until they are ordered.
+4. Go with POD – POD stands for Print on Demand, meaning that books aren’t printed until they are ordered.
 You upload your manuscript and book cover files to Amazon.
-They handle it from there, taking orders then printing, packing, and shipping your book.
+They handle it from there, taking orders and printing, packing, and shipping your book.
 Since no books are stored, you don’t need to rent warehouse space.

 #9 – Is Amazon’s POD service any good?

-It’s quite good for many books, but not good enough for others.
+It’s good for many books, but not good enough for others.

-With standard printing, you can choose from a wide variety of paper sizes, types, and colors.
-You can also opt for one of many types of book covers and other options.
+With standard printing, you can choose from various paper sizes, types, and colors.
+You can also select from many types of book covers and other options.
 In short, you can get almost anything you are willing to pay for.

 #10 – Is Amazon the only game in town?

-Amazon is by far the largest online book marketplace, but it has competition.
+Amazon is by far the largest online marketplace, but it has competition.

 There are other sites displaying and selling books, including Barnes & Noble, Apple, and Kobo.
 There are other sites such as Smashwords that will distribute your book to quite a long list of book retailers.
 And there are sites like Shopify where you can create your own online store.